Ask yourself this. Which would you rather battle?

 Running through the ideas allowed people to comment and to support and challenge what was being said by their peers.
 This form of collective learning certainly isn’t something you could do with simple polling.

-After discussion, the audience was then asked who would change their minds based on the arguments presented.
+The group discussed the arguments presented and considered the impact this had on their position on the matter.
 Whilst a hypothetical discussion, it highlights the importance of forming a good argument free from logical flaws.

 Hosted by Training Council (FAPSTC) and held at Curtin University, the Industry engagement forum provided a technology driver environment for the VET sector to interact with speakers and industry representatives.
 More than 40% of year 12 students undertaking a VET qualification in 2014.
-The event itself was an overall success.
+The event was an outstanding success.

 “Alison Sweet, event organizer from FAPSTAC said: “Teachers can gain insights to help them take industry intelligence and embed it into their classrooms, creating relevant, authentic and innovative environments.”

 Part of the session also included an interactive industry Q&A powered by GroupMap.
-“We wanted to lead by example “ said Sweet, “and make the most of collaboration tools like GroupMap.
+“We wanted to lead by example, “ said Sweet, “and make the most of collaboration tools like GroupMap.
 It allows audience members to ask questions to presenters as they have them, engaging those that might not be comfortable asking questions in a large group forum.
-By being able to retain questions that are not answered on the day, and leaving the platform open for new questions throughout the event, the transfer of information and collaboration can be maximised.
-It also allows teachers to see industry technology in practice, making its incorporation into classrooms easier to imagine and implement.”
+The workshop organizers could see any unanswered questions posed by the group on GroupMap and could respond to them.
+Teachers could see group brainstorming technology in practice making it easier to implement strategies to engage students in the classroom.”

 Ready to try your own critical thinking exercises?

-- Set examples that do not have a straight forward answer.
 These are your non-Google”able” items that challenge the student ability to examine perceptions, inferences and conclusions.
 “Which is better?
-Oranges or bananas?”
+Oranges or bananas?

-- Aren’t questions great?
-It’s been said that learning stops at an answer and thinking happens during question.
-A socratic style and deliberate questioning with the group will certainly get those neurons firing.
+Learning stops at an answer and thinking starts with a question.
+A Socratic style and deliberate questioning with the group will get those neurons firing.